spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/10-service-listings/1-mysql.md

 For using a custom password, use the [base 64 encoder](https://www.base64encode.org/) to generate an encoded password and add to the basic information wizard.
 </InfoBox>

-  * Database Volume Size (GiB): Select the volume as per the storage volume available in the cluster group and virtual clusters.
+  * Database Volume Size (GiB): Select the volume size for the database.
+Ensure you stay within the storage amount available in the cluster group and virtual clusters.

   * Select the version from the **Version** drop-down.
 The following are the Palette supported MySQL versions:

     * 5.7

-6. Output Variables: The output variables of this tier that may be used in higher tiers, typically for connection purposes are:
+6. Output Variables: The exposed output variables of this service layer that may be used in other service layers.
+These output variables are typically used for connectivity purposes:

 ```
 {{.spectro.app.$appDeploymentName.mysql-1.ROOT_PASSWORD}}